What the programme about?

 What we’ve done so far?

-On October 24, we launched the first funding programme, and provided a webinar video on YouTube which gave guidance for any prospective applicants.
+In October 2024, we launched the first funding programme, and provided a webinar video on YouTube which gave guidance for any prospective applicants.
 Applications closed in December 2024 and the first projects were awarded in March 2025.

 Projects responded to one of two challenges, or the ‘open call’: